Avengers Mansion: Fictional history and layout

 When occupied, the mansion was originally the Stark family manor, until their only son, Tony Stark, inherited their fortune and soon took on the guise of Iron Man.
 He donated the mansion to the Avengers and had it financed through the charitable Maria Stark Foundation.
 It was primarily looked after by the Stark family butler, Edwin Jarvis, who not only took care of the mansion but also catered to the needs of the Avengers team.
 It served as a place to plan and strategize and a home for Avengers members when they needed it.

 It had three above-ground floors and three basement floors.
 The first three floors were open to the public and had twelve rooms to house Avengers who wished to reside in the mansion, as well as Jarvis's quarters.
 A portion of the mansion's third floor served as a hangar for the Avengers' quinjets, their primary mode of transportation.

 The three floors below ground were restricted from the public and had modified rooms for the Avengers' needs.
 Such rooms below ground were: Howard Stark's "Arsenal" chamber, the Avengers gym, Hawkeye's test-shooting room, the training room (much like the X-Mansion's Danger Room), the cryogenic storage area, a vault to contain Jack of Hearts's power, and the ultra-secure assembly room.

 The Fantastic Four took up temporary residence at Avengers Mansion after their headquarters (the original Baxter Building) was destroyed.

 The mansion has been destroyed twice.
-The first time was in Avengers: Under Siege when a huge grouping of Masters of Evil, led by Baron Helmut Zemo, attacked the Avengers and destroyed the Mansion and beat Hercules into a coma among other things before being repulsed.
+The first time was in Avengers: Under Siege when a huge grouping of Masters of Evil, led by Helmut Zemo, attacked the Avengers and destroyed the Mansion and beat Hercules into a coma among other things before being repulsed.

 In the immediate aftermath, the Avengers would relocate to a floating platform called Hydro-Base, while the former Mansion site became known as "Avengers Park", and was unused.
 Hydro-Base was later destroyed as well.

 The Mansion would be featured in a Damage Control story.
 The reconstruction firm was hired to refit and rebuild the mansion, a task they accomplished easily.
 Unfortunately they did not manage to move it as easily and it fell into one of New York's rivers.

 Later, the Avengers built a new headquarters on the site of the Mansion and resided there until it was destroyed by the Gatherers, a team of alternate universe Avengers.
 Ute, a Watcher enslaved by the villain Proctor, brought an alternate reality version of the original Avengers Mansion to the site as a dying gift.